donhinkelman/moodle-block_sharing_cart/README.md

 Purpose
 -------
-The Sharing Cart is a block that enables sharing of Moodle content (resources, activities and sections) between multiple courses on your site.
+* The Sharing Cart is a block that enables sharing of Moodle content (resources, activities and sections) between multiple courses on your site.
-You can share among teachers or among your own courses.
+* You can share among teachers or among your own courses.
-It can copy single course items and section, with or without user data. - similar to the "Import" function in Course Administration.
+* It can copy single course items and sections, with or without user data.
+  - similar to the "Import" function in Course Administration.
-Items can be collected and saved on the Sharing Cart indefinitely, serving as a library of frequently used course items available for duplication.
+* Items can be collected and saved on the Sharing Cart indefinitely, serving as a library of frequently used course items available for duplication.
+  This creates an accumulation of files in the cart, so periodic bulk deletion manually is needed.

 Requirements
 ------------